Access OSS by using STS temporary credentials

 security_token = 'yourSecurityToken'

-# Initialize the StsAuth instance by using the temporary access credentials.
+# Initialize the StsAuth instance by using the authentication information from the temporary credentials.

 auth = oss2.StsAuth(sts_access_key_id,